quintype/malibu/tutorial/getting-started.md

 Example app listening on port 3000!
 ```

+### Instructions for Windows

+Open the project in file finder, you will find 2 files.

+- `run-assets.bat`.
+Click on this to run the assets server and rerun this whenever a new asset is added.
+- `run-backend-server.bat`.
+Click on this to run the backend server and reurn this whenever a change is made.

 **Running without Supervisor**

 In case you would like to run this without supervisor, you may start the asset server in one terminal, then the node server in another terminal.

 In a terminal, run

 ```shell
 $ cd path/to/app
 $ npm install